MatthewPress/tempApp/README.md

-# Git and GitHub Intro
+# Temperature Converter
-## Git and GitHub are the bees knees!
+## Converts Celsius, Fahrenheit, and Kelvin between each other